Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 * v.2.0.1 - Sep 1st 2018 - Added Litecoin support

 ### Tested features changelog

-##### Dogecoin support (since Jan 29th 2019)

-* v.rc3 - Feb 5th - It's now possible to retrieve the list of Dogecoin nodes using the `dogecoin/nodes` call (the output format is compatible with other coins)
-* v.rc2 - Feb 2nd - Groundhog Day!
-Unlike for other coins, the latest Dogecoin block along with its transactions isn't stored in `mempool` tables anymore. `dogecoin/mempool/blocks` is now deprecated, while `dogecoin/mempool/transactions` and `dogecoin/mempool/outputs` show only mempool data.
-* v.rc1 - Jan 29th - We're now processing the Dogecoin chain.
-All API calls are fully compatible with Bitcoin Cash (i.e. replace `bitcoin-cash` with `dogecoin` in URLs) with a few exceptions:
-    * There's no node list for Dogecoin yet;
-    * The `blocks` table has one additional field called `is_aux` - it is a boolean field showing whether a block was mined using AuxPoW.

-It is expected that Dogecoin will be out of beta mode very soon.
-Wow.

-##### Bitcoin SV support (since Dec 12th)

-* v.b1 - Dec 12th - Hooray!
-We're now providing data for the Bitcoin SV chain (BSV ticker).
-All API calls are fully compatible with Bitcoin Cash, i.e. if you need to request the latest nulldata (OP_RETURN) outputs, just replace `bitcoin-cash` with `bitcoin-sv`: https://api.blockchair.com/bitcoin-sv/outputs?q=type(nulldata)#

-Please note that Bitcoin SV support is in test mode, and not intended for production use until Bitcoin SV has a more clear roadmap (e.g. we won't be able to offer some functionality if blocks suddenly become larger than 1 exabyte...)

 ##### Data aggregation support (since Oct 8th 2018)